[Copilot Studio] I tried distributing a generated Word report as a download link via a flow

 Next, add "Create sharing link" (OneDrive for Business).

-Set the following three items:
+Set three items.

 - File: Press

-View(view only) - Link scope:
+View(read-only) - Link scope:

 Organization(within the organization)

-3.5 Responding to the Agent
+3.5 Respond to an Agent

 Finally, add "Respond to an agent" and return the sharing link URL to the agent.